jbampton/brisbanesocialchess-github/profile/README.md

 Please show your support for your new team 🏢 🧑🏽‍💻 💃 😎 🚀

-## 🏨 Royal Hotel — A Quick Game is a Good Game
+## 🏨 Royal Hotel - A Quick Game is a Good Game

 ![Standard 4 Player Chess](images/standard-4-player-chess.jpg)

-## 🏡 Garden Room — Random Days Gone Bye
+## 🏡 Garden Room - Random Days Gone Bye

 ![Harmegedo The Board of Lords at the Garden Room](images/harmegedo-the-board-of-lords-at-the-garden-room.jpg)

-## 🧙‍♂️ Never Underestimate the Power of Jedi Master Big Bird
+## 🧙‍♂️ Royal Hotel - Never Underestimate the Power of Jedi Master Big Bird

 | ![Never Underestimate the Power of Jedi Master Big Bird](images/never-underestimate-the-power-of-jedi-master-big-bird-1.jpg) | ![Never Underestimate the Power of Jedi Master Big Bird](images/never-underestimate-the-power-of-jedi-master-big-bird-2.jpg) |
 | :--------------------------------------------------------------------------------------------------------------------------: | :--------------------------------------------------------------------------------------------------------------------------: |